katsuhisamaruyama/jxplatform2/README.md

 * CFGFieldEntry - Represents an entry node of a CFG for a field declaration, or an enum-constant
 * CFGExit - Represents an exit node of a CFG
 * CFGStatement - Represents a statement node of a CFG
+* CFGParameter - Represents a parameter node of a CFG
 * CFGMerge - Represents a merge node of a CFG
 * ControlFlow - Represents control flow between CFG nodes

+Each CFGStatement node holds a define-set and a use-set of references to fields, local variables, and method calls.
+The define-set contains fields and local variables defined in an expression corresponding to the node.
+The use-set contains fields and local variables used in the expression and method calls performed.

+* JReference - Represents a reference to a field, or a local variable, or a method
+* JFieldReference - Represents a reference to an accessed field
+* JLocalReference - Represents a reference to an accessed local variable
+* JMethodReference - Represents reference to a called method or a called constructor
+* JVirtualReference - represents a reference to a virtual variable (that stores a return value or an argument value)

+Besides, the following three elements can be retrieved when given information on a project.

+* JClass - Provides concise information on a class
+* JMethod - Provides concise information on a method
+* JField - Provides concise information on a field

 ### PDG (Program Dependence Graph)